ntrrgc/ts-generator/README.md

 #TypeScript definition generator for the JVM

-This library generates TypeScript definitions that cover a set of Kotlin and Java classes.
+This library generates TypeScript definitions that cover a set of Kotlin and Java classes using Kotlin reflection.

-This is useful when data classes are serialized to JSON and handled in a JS or TypeScript web frontend.
+This is useful when data classes are serialized to JSON and handled in a JavaScript or TypeScript web frontend.

 This library supports:
  * Primitive types, with or without explicit int.